AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/variables.md

 </IfModule>
 ```

-If you need to increase the dispatcher logging level just update the `ams_default.vars` variable `DISP_LOG_LEVEL` to the level you'd like.
+If you need to increase the Dispatcher logging level just update the `ams_default.vars` variable `DISP_LOG_LEVEL` to the level you'd like.

 Example Values can be an integer or the word: